AppliedMathWiki/site/docs/index.md

 [^1]: This is based on Benkler's essay _Coase's Penguin, Or, Linux and 'The Nature of the Firm'_ about collaboratively producing online.

 [^2]: Note the pencil button on each page to make an edit.

+We use a commons-based peer production[^1] approach where anyone with interest can contribute.

 <br>